apache/incubator-stormcrawler/RELEASING.md

 ### Create a draft release on Github
 - Create a new Draft Release -- on https://github.com/apache/incubator-stormcrawler/releases, click `Draft a new release` and select the `stormcrawler-X.Y.Z-rc1` tag.
-- Click the `Generate Release Notes`.
+- Click the `Generate Release Notes` (**MAKE SURE TO SELECT THE CORRECT PREVIOUS RELEASE AS THE BASE**).
 Copy and paste the Disclaimer and Release Summary from the previous release and update the Release Summary as appropriate.
 - Click the `Set as pre-release` button.
 - Click `Publish release`.
 The release should have `*-rc1` in its title, e.g.: `https://github.com/apache/incubator-stormcrawler/releases/tag/stormcrawler-3.2.0-rc1`